 If reading a book seems like too much of a commitment, there are also plenty of videos available online that provide useful tips for improving your organizational skills.

-Here are some short videos to help you develop your organizational skills and have a more productive career:
+Here are some short videos to help you develop your organizational skills:

 Tip to Structure Your Day